lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * The Initiator decides on the method parameter, see {{method-types}}.
 The Responder either accepts or rejects.

 * The Initiator and the Responder decide on the representation of the identifier of their respective credentials, ID_CRED_I and ID_CRED_R.
-The decision is reflected by the label used in the CBOR map, see for example {{asym-overview}}.
+The decision is reflected by the label used in the CBOR map, see for example {{id_cred}}.

 ## Auxiliary Data {#AD}